 Boonton is a vibrant community grounded in its historical past.
-A rich cultural background has been passed down the years from immigrants who came to Boonton to work in its iron industry.
+A rich cultural background has been passed down through the years from immigrants who came to Boonton to work in its iron industry.
 Boonton has been home to abolitionists, a stop on the Underground Railroad and home of the world famous Boontonware.
 Trolley cars, vaudeville theatres and hotels thrived on Main Street at the turn of the 20th century.
-Now the home of high-tech companies, a wide range of restaurants and antique stores, the town has grown and diversified both in its industry and in its ethnic population.
+Now the home of high-tech companies and a wide range of restaurants and antique stores, the town has grown and diversified both in its industry and in its ethnic population.

 Boonton is also home to the historic New Jersey’s Firemen’s Home.
 One of only a handful in the entire country, this hospital cares for both full-time and volunteer fireman that have no other facilities to turn to during retirement or convalescence.

 The Boonton Farmers Market is held every Saturday 8:30 am to 1:00 pm at Upper Plane parking lot.
 Check out information on the Boonton Farmers Market here.